EqualExperts/you-build-it-you-run-it-playbook/practices/scale.md

 ![](../.gitbook/assets/practices/you-build-it-you-run-it-at-scale.png)

+When an availability target is selected for a digital service based on its financial exposure, it is assigned a level of on-call support in addition to its tolerable downtime per week.

 In our [Selection practices](https://you-build-it-you-run-it.playbook.ee/practices/selection), there’s a furniture retailer example with a third party COTS ecommerce platform, custom bedroom frontend, and a custom appointments frontend.
 The financial exposure bands linked to different availability targets can be updated to include levels of on-call:

 |Maximum financial exposure in an hour|Availability level|Tolerable unavailability in a week|On-call schedule in working hours|On-call schedule out of hours|